-I was fortunate to grow up surrounded by beautiful countryside in North Yorkshire, an area I still find constant inspiration from today.
+I was lucky enough to grow up surrounded by beautiful countryside in North Yorkshire, an area I still find constant inspiration from today.
 As most of my family were enthusiastic photographers, it was inevitable a camera would find it’s way into my hands at a young age.

 Aged 13, before the advent of digital, my father taught me how to process my own photographs.
 Like anything new I would immerse myself totally, meaning I would spend hours in the darkroom learning a great deal about composition and tone in an image.